OFCRA/OMTK/README.md

 1. Create an empty mission with Eden editor (_load all the required @mods_) and save it in not-binarized format
 2. Download the [lastest OMTK version on github](https://github.com/OFCRA/OMTK/archive/master.zip).
 3. Unzip the archive content inside your empty mission folder (_should be something like My Documents\Arma 3\missions\your_mission_name_) aside the file mission.sqm
+4. Edit the 4-first lines in description.ext file
 5. Change the loadscreen.jpg as needed
 6. Go back to editor to add your units, vehicles and others.
 To use loadouts, it is recommended to read [omtk-loadout documentation](https://github.com/OFCRA/OMTK/blob/master/omtk-loadouts/README.md).
 7. Add your mission objectives.
 To use score_board module objectives, please read the [module documentation](https://github.com/OFCRA/OMTK/blob/master/omtk/score_board/README.md).